lucasdotc/timeblock/README.md

 Each version is a native window and talks to the same backend, so your schedule stays current everywhere you use it.

+After the first install, the desktop app keeps itself up to date.
+On launch it checks for a newer release, and if one exists it offers to install it and restart, so you download by hand only once.

 ## Use it on your phone with Expo Go

 The phone version runs through Expo Go, so you can try it without a store install.